bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 Please note that the above code block has the line numbers enabled, but those line numbers are not part of the contents of the file.
-Since there is no explicit column to index the recording, the `ForeignIndexColumn` SHOULD NOT defined in the `sub-01_task-nback_physioevents.json` file:
+Since there is no explicit column to index the recording, the `ForeignIndexColumn` SHOULD NOT be defined in the `sub-01_task-nback_physioevents.json` file:

 ```JSON